CSR

 A toolkit designed with and for operational entities

-The toolkit is based on a six-step structured dialogue (Stakeholder Engagement process), that includes actions like analysing the context for every situation and an exhaustive identification of stakeholders for the challenges in question, and the compilation, tracking, and impact assessment of an action plan.
+The toolkit is based on a six-step structured dialogue (Stakeholder Engagement process), that includes actions like analysing the context for every situation, an exhaustive identification of stakeholders for the challenges in question, and the compilation, tracking, and impact assessment of an action plan.
 The process also becomes a management tool, by generating maps of stakeholders and associated engagement work.

 Boîte-à-outils-PP-VENG